jonathaneunice/iterm2-tab-set/README.md

 restriction is that color names must be defined before they are used.

-If you really don't like a color and do not want it included in your palette, you can remove it from service by defining its value as `null`.
+If you really don't like a color and do not want it included in your palette, remove it from service by defining its value as `null`.
 The example above nixes `papayawhip`.

-Finally, can also redefine the default color, using the key `default`.
+You can also redefine the default color, using the key `default`.

+The fastest way to get going with your own named colors is:

+    tabset --init

+Which will create `.tabset` in your `$HOME` directory if it does not already exist.

 Shortcuts
 ---------